gambitproject/gambit/doc/pyapi.rst

   In [7]: p.strategy_value(g.players[0].strategies[2])
   Out[7]: 1.0

-A :py:class:`MixedBehavProfile` object, which represents a probability distribution over the actions at each information set, is constructed using :py:meth:`Game.behav_profile`.
+A :py:class:`MixedBehaviorProfile` object, which represents a probability distribution over the actions at each information set, is constructed using :py:meth:`Game.mixed_behavior_profile`.
 Behavior profiles are initialized to uniform randomization over all actions at each information set.